Improve your own mental health while you raise money for youth suicide prevention.

 The Beatles taught us many things through their music, including that we can get by with a little help from our friends.
 But did you know that social connectedness is absolutely critical to our resilience and overall wellbeing?
 Surrounding ourselves with people who not only offer a perspective and emotional support but also reflect back our values and strengths, can help us maintain our resolve during tough times.
 Life – both inside and outside of the workplace – can be super-stressful, but nurturing a diverse array of relationships can make even the most challenging circumstances more bearable.

-Why not sign up as a family, friend group, or workplace as part of Make A Move, building in connection to your daily activity?
-You could even make a date with a friend to chat over the phone as you walk around the block!
+Why not build connection into your daily activity?
+You could even plan a date with a friend to chat over the phone as you walk around the block, or turn your meeting into a walking meeting!

 Did you know?